Economics

 the deal clear?

-Implied ARC price · sensitivity to grid bonus assumed
+Required ARC price · sensitivity to recognized grid value

-Grid bonus ARC value needed Net carbon price
+Grid value ARC value needed Net carbon price

-Model calculation for illustrative purposes, modelled after potential Philippine PPA structures · All parameters indicative and subject to revision · Nothing here constitutes a commitment by any party
+Model calculation for illustrative purposes only · All parameters are scenario inputs and subject to revision · Nothing here constitutes a commitment by any party